CM17-PSA/DayZ-Central-Economy/README.md

 Full text: https://www.bohemia.net/community/licenses/arma-and-dayz-public-license-share-alike-adpl-sa

 © 2019 BOHEMIA INTERACTIVE a.s.
 DAYZ®, ENFUSION®, and BOHEMIA INTERACTIVE® are registered trademarks of BOHEMIA INTERACTIVE a.s.
 All rights reserved.

+# Chernarus Server Configurations

+Baseline Server Definitions for Chernarus Based servers.
+Experimental patch versions will operate within their own sub branches to ensuere that production loads are able to operate properly and as expected within the primary branch.
+Alternate Map files have been deleted to limit configuration drift and prevent issues with configuration file drift for servers that are intended to be running Chernarus only.